-There are ten Medigap plans (A-N) that are standardized in terms of the benefits they can offer, but they differ in what is covered in each of the plans and the costs for that coverage1.
+There are ten Medigap policies (labelled alphabetically, Plan A through Plan N) that are standardized in terms of the benefits they can offer, but they differ in what is covered in each of the plans and the costs for that coverage1.
 The more the plan covers, the more you will pay.
 All plans cover your hospital coinsurance, but most plans do not cover Part B excess charges or the Part B deductible.
-You will pay a monthly premium for Medigap coverage that ranges in terms of your gender, your age, and whether or not you smoke.
+You will pay a monthly premium for Medigap coverage that ranges in terms of your gender, age, and whether or not you smoke.

-What if you cannot afford a Medicare supplement?
+What if you cannot afford a Medicare supplement plan?
 Since the premiums for these plans can vary tremendously, what do you do if you cannot afford the monthly premium?
 You may be eligible for Medicaid, which is assistance for people with low income.
 Check with your state Medicaid program about your eligibility.

-The main advantage of a Medigap plan is the freedom it offers you to seek medical care from any provider who takes Medicare patients, no matter what the county or state.
+The main advantage of a Medigap policy is the freedom it offers you to seek medical care from any provider who takes Medicare patients, no matter what the county or state.
 There are no referrals required and no preauthorization for treatments.
-A Medigap plan may be best for you if you can afford the monthly premium and you want to be able to go to any medical provider.
+A Medigap policy may be best for you if you can afford the monthly premium and you want to be able to go to any medical provider.

 OpenMedicare helps seniors navigate some of their most important decisions around health and wellness.